vplasencia/ethrome-2024-bandada-slides/slides.md

 - Group of people in a private organization

-- Group with members who have contributed to a specific GitHub repository

 - Groups of wallets holding a specific NFT

 - Group of members with +500 Twitter (X) followers

-- Group of people with +300 number of transactions on a specific network
+- Group of members who have contributed to a specific GitHub repository and have +300 number of transactions on a specific network

 <br>